 Ask students to create a log that can be used to track the distribution of waste in your class.
 First, measure the mass of each type of waste every day for one week.
 Then, conduct the audit once a month for 4 months.
 At the end of the audit period, have students:

-- Analyze the trend. - Revisit their "So What?" charts from the Vermicomposter Building Day. - Comment on the social, environmental and economic consequences of the trend. - Estimate what the distribution of waste will look like in 3 months, in 1 year, in 5 years, etc.
+- Analyze the trend. - Comment on the social, environmental and economic consequences of the trend. - Estimate what the distribution of waste will look like in 3 months, in 1 year, in 5 years, etc.

 PART E: EXTENDING THE LEARNING